mesosphere/spark-build/docs/user-docs.md

 - DCOS Spark jobs are submitted through the dispatcher, which displays Spark properties and job state.
 Start here to verify that the job is configured as you expect.

-- The dispatcher further provides a link to the job's entry in the history server, which will render the Spark Job UI.
-This UI renders the schedule for the job. <!-- not sure what "render" means here -- "displays?" --> Go here to debug issues with scheduling and performance.
+- The dispatcher further provides a link to the job's entry in the history server, which displays the Spark Job UI.
+This UI shows the for the job.
+Go here to debug issues with scheduling and performance.

 - Jobs themselves log output to their sandbox, which you can access through the Mesos UI.
 The Spark logs will be sent to `stderr`, while any output you write in your job will be sent to `stdout`.